 Tips & Warnings

 - If the flaps aren't rigid enough to hold a pipeful of walnuts, you can either cut the pipe a bit shorter or reinforce the tool by taping a second plastic lid with identical flaps over the first one.

 When you purchase walnuts at the grocery store, you likely have bought English walnuts.
 Commercial growers avoid raising the native species, black...

 If you're lucky enough to have a black walnut tree in your yard, you've gotten a relatively rare tree for free.
 Black...

 Tools Used to Gather and Pick Up Leaves

-While traditional rakes hold a prominent position in most hardware stores, manufacturers continually develop new tools to help landscapers gather and pick...
+Traditional rakes hold a prominent position in most hardware stores, but manufacturers continually develop new tools to help homeowners gather and pick...